OpenStackOnRaPi/ostackinstall/README.md

 1. Maintaining 100% consistency between the version of Kolla-Ansible used and the OpenStack release deployed is key for successfull installation of the OpenStack cloud.
 2. This guide refers to OpenStack release ```2023.1``` and respective Kolla-Ansible guide is available under the link ```https://docs.openstack.org/kolla-ansible/2023.1/user/quickstart.html)```.
 Please, note the ```2023.1``` discriminator of OpenStack release in the Kolla-Ansible URI.
 3. The main goal of this guide is to instruct how to _**install**_ OpenStack cloud with Kolla-Ansible on Raspberry Pi cluster.
 For information on how to _**manage**_ OpenStack cloud using Kolla-Ansible, please refer to the original documentation of the Kolla-Ansible project.
-4. **Assumption: for Kolla-Ansible 2023.1, the management host is implemented as Ubuntu 22.04 desktop in VirtualBox.** Other OS may work too after appropriate adaptations.
+4. For Kolla-Ansible 2023.1, the management host is implemented as Ubuntu 22.04 desktop in VirtualBox.
+Other OS may work too after appropriate adaptations.
 However, there are also dependencies between releases.
 For example, Kolla-Ansible/OpenStack 2025.1 requires Ubuntu 24.04 or Debian 12 on the management host.
+Be careful to install the right OS version.

 ### 4.ii VM creation and basic configs